marialitwa/marialitwa/README.md

 # Hej, I'm Maria! 👋🏻

 I’m a **_Frontend Web Developer_** with a bit of Backend knowledge, based in **_Berlin_**.
 With prior experience in photography & design.
 Passionate about beautiful UX/UI and clean code.
 Structured, focused and dedicated with empathetic social & communication skills.
-I’m a strong believer in _lifelong learning_ and I love to work with a _thriving & supportive_ team.
+I’m a strong believer in _lifelong learning_ and love to work with a _thriving & supportive_ team.

 Recently graduated as a Full-Stack Developer from Code Academy Berlin.
 2022 successfully mastered an intense Frontend Web Developer bootcamp at Neue Fische.